EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The input keying material (IKM) SHALL be the ECDH shared secret G_XY as defined in Section 12.4.1 of {{RFC8152}}.
 When using the curve25519, the ECDH shared secret is the output of the X25519 function {{RFC7748}}.

-Example: Assuming use of HMAC 256/256 the extract phase of HKDF produces a pseudorandom key (PRK) as follows:
+Example: Assuming use of HMAC 256/256 the extract phase of HKDF produces a PRK as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = HMAC-SHA-256( salt, G_XY )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where salt = 0x (the empty byte string) in the asymmetric case and salt = PSK in the symmetric case.

 The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}}

 ~~~~~~~~~~~~~~~~~~~~~~~
    OKM = HKDF-Expand( PRK, info, L )